-The French Prime Minister’s office confirmed on Tuesday the safe zone will open on an experimental basis and will be managed by the "Inter-ministerial mission for the fight against drugs and drug addiction" (Mildt) in conjunction with the Ministry of Health.
+It comes after the French Prime Minister’s office confirmed earlier this year the safe zone will open on an experimental basis and will be managed by the "Inter-ministerial mission for the fight against drugs and drug addiction" (Mildt) in conjunction with the Ministry of Health.

-Drug 'safe houses', referred to in French as “salles des shoot” (shoot up rooms) are currently illegal in France.
+Drug 'safe houses', referred to in French as “salles de shoot” (shoot-up rooms) are currently illegal in France.
 They are designed to get vulnerable addicts off the streets and into a safer environment where conditions are more hygienic.

 France's Minister for Health, Marisol Touraine announced last year that the government would be looking to experiment with safe houses for addicts in 2013.

 Similar venues are set to open in several other cities across France.